sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/twitter.png" alt="New import dialog" /></p>

 You can begin your search by jotting down different hashtags or keywords separated by a comma under each category (they will work as an OR, e.g. “santa,xmas” would work like “santa OR xmas”).
 You can use the valid character #should you choose to for hashtags.
-Spaces before and after commas are removed, but if you put a multi-sentence word it will perform a  search (e.g. “cars, bikes motorbikes, planes” is a 3 term search, do not mistake with “cars, bikes, motorbikes, planes”).
+Spaces before and after commas are removed, but if you put a multi-sentence word it will perform a  search (e.g. "cars, bikes motorbikes, planes" is a 3 term search, do not mistake with "cars, bikes, motorbikes, planes").
 You will be able to see how many Twitter credits you have remaining.

 The total number of search terms you can have is 29 per category.
 The maximum number of categories is 4 per search request.
 You can also select the time frame you want your request to cover under the category column.
 By default it will search the last 30 days.